 Self-regulation techniques, or learning to manage elevated stress levels to restore you to your baseline, are another form of mind management that Dr. Leaf recommends.
 She introduces a six-step de-stressing technique to help you work through issues that might come up on your mental health day.

 First, focus on your breathing.
 Calm the brain down by taking a deep breath.
-Breathe in for 5 counts and out for 11, repeating the cycle three times for about 45 seconds.
+Next, breathe in for five counts and out for 11, repeating the cycle three times for about 45 seconds.
 After you complete your breathwork, gather some awareness of the warning signals your body was sending you—perhaps via tense shoulders or pangs of anxiety.
 It’s okay to recognize and accept these signs; you do not need to suppress them or judge them.

-Last, but not least, take action.
-Create a positive statement or affirmation in order to validate your feelings, or even to create a boundary to allow yourself the time and space necessary to process your feelings.
-This could lead back to a “thinker moment” to retreat from outside distractions in order to focus on your inner-world.
+Last but not least, take action.
+Create a positive statement or affirmation to validate your feelings or even to create a boundary to allow yourself the time and space necessary to process your feelings.
+This could lead back to a “thinker moment” to retreat from outside distractions to focus on your inner-world.
 Let your mind wander to calm yourself down in the moment and reset.
 This will be reflected in your thoughts.

 Practicing Mind Management